|

 Molly Chadsey |

-Ontario.
-In 1937 she earned her bachelor degree in science, specializing in
+she earned her bachelor degree in science, specializing in Economics at the

-Economics at the University of London, England.
-She was deeply affected by
+University of London, England.
+She was deeply affected by the bombings she

-linguist who was fluent in both French and German she was recruited to the
+fluent in both French and German she was recruited to the Allied Central

-Allied Central Interpretation Unit.
-She became an expert at air photographic
+Interpretation Unit.
+She became an expert at air photographic interpretation

-interpretation and even lectured at Photographic Interpretation School.
-She
+and even lectured at Photographic Interpretation School.
+She was soon

-responsible for spotting the German ship, The Bismarck, and for tracking
+responsible for spotting the German ship, Bismarck, and for tracking

 German U Boats (submarines) and more.
 In 1944 Molly married Captain Philip